WillWSmith/WarProfits/README.md

 # WarProfits
 Weapons Factory Idle Game where factories craft weapons rather than cash.
-Use your arsenal in missions to earn gold.
+Use your arsenal in missions or send armies on raids for gold.